Mechanics (P421), Fall 2020

 Honors colloquium: Precession

-Week 9: Chapter 6: Lagrangian mechanics.
+Week 8: Chapter 6: Lagrangian mechanics.
 We discussed variational calculus and the concepts of Lagrangian and action.
-We also went through simple examples of Euler-Lagrange equations of motion, and started discussing motion in non-inertial frames.
-HW7 due Friday, Nov.
-8 before 5pm.
-HW 8 also posted, due Nov.
-15. Required reading in the textbook: Chapter 6 (all sections) and Chapter 7: 7.1, 7.2, 7.3 and 7.4.
-Next week we will discuss constraints (section 7.5) and conservation theorems (section 7.9).
+We also went through simple examples of Euler-Lagrange equations of motion.
+HW7 due Friday, Oct 23.
+Required reading in the textbook: Chapter 6 (all sections) and Chapter 7: 7.1, 7.2, 7.3 and 7.4.

-Week 10: Chapter 6: Lagrangian mechanics. (cont’d) We discussed inertial frames (Coriolis and centrifugal forces) using the Lagrangian formalism, and how to take into account constraints using Lagrange multipliers.
-We also started a general discussion of conservation laws.
-Recall that HW 8 is due Nov.
-15. (no late HW will be accepted).
-Required reading in the textbook: Chapter 7: 7.5 (Lagrange multipliers) and 7.9 (conservation laws); and Chapter 12 (coupled oscillations): 12.2 and 12.4.
-Next week we’ll show Noether’s theorem, and discuss coupled oscillations.
+Week 9: Chapter 6: Lagrangian mechanics. (cont’d) We discussed how to take into account constraints using Lagrange multipliers.
+We also started a general discussion of conservation laws, and proved Noether’s theorem.
+HW 8 is due Oct.
+30. Required reading in the textbook: Chapter 7: 7.5 (Lagrange multipliers) and 7.9 (conservation laws); and Chapter 12 (coupled oscillations): 12.2 and 12.4.
+Next week we’ll give examples illustrating Noether’s theorem, and discuss coupled oscillations.